Why is Gold valuable?

 Gold also has the unique property of being one of the most durable metals in the world.
 It does not rust or tarnish.
 Gold can only corrode under very specific circumstances.
 The precious metal is chemically inert, which means that it is resistant enough to remain unchanged for thousands of years.

-As a result, it does not lose value and can be worn for many years as jewelry or stored as bullion in a vault to be sold later for a profit without any problems.
+As a result, it does not lose its value and can be worn for many years as jewelry or stored as bullion in a vault to be sold later for a profit without any problems.

 George Bernard Shaw, Irish playwright (1856-1950)